yani82/yani82.github.io/_posts/2020-11-16-sinatra_session.markdown

 ![](https://media.giphy.com/media/QwrTpd2uFPeaA/giphy.gif)

 Thankfully, I was able to fix my laptop within a day (I am $150 poorer), and I was able to complete my Fwitter Lab on the afternoon of that momentous Saturday itself.
 That night I was able to set up my project, with surprisingly minimal issues!
 I had created a new repo in my Github, and cloned that to install the [Corneal](http://thebrianemory.github.io/corneal/) gem.
 I ended up having to delete my `LICENSE` file and moving the `README.md` under my main app folder, because it was created with them outside of my main app folder *shrug*.
-Corneal is amazing - thank you to former student of Flatiron School: Brian Emory, for creating it!
+Corneal is amazing - thank you to former student of Flatiron School: Brian Emory, for developing it!

 ![](https://media.giphy.com/media/LtcuAIzPqlTnW/giphy.gif)

 Guess what I decided my project would be on?
 Voter registration!
-My sources of guidance for initially setting up my Sinatra project was this very helpful [blog post](https://flatironschool.com/blog/how-to-build-a-sinatra-web-app-in-10-steps) by @aprietof that was shared by my fellow cohort Christie.
+My sources of guidance for initially setting up my Sinatra project was this very helpful [blog post](https://flatironschool.com/blog/how-to-build-a-sinatra-web-app-in-10-steps) by @aprietof that was shared by my fellow cohort mate Christie.
 I also watched Avi’s "[Building Authentication in Sinatra](https://www.youtube.com/watch?v=_S1s6R-_wYc&t=484s)" video a few times.
 Here are more helpful [tutorials](https://www.youtube.com/playlist?list=PLNUiyK37z4zHyIuQjCJt-gPjBzbMb5k1Q) that may come in handy.

 ![](https://media.giphy.com/media/THHHNksRyvBK1zGHjO/giphy.gif)